Welcome to CS 115!

 All announcements will be posted on Learn.
 You should check Learn everyday!

-This course uses the version of Scheme called DrRacket.
+This course uses a version of Scheme called DrRacket.
 Follow this link to Install DrRacket.

-Below is the class/lab schedule for Spring 2019.
+Below is the class/lab schedule for Fall 2019.

 You must pass the course to receive the 3% bonus (the total bonus is based on the number of completed labs).

 Assignment 0 is not worth any marks, but it MUST be submitted for all other grades to be counted.

 If you have any grievances about an assignment's marking, please email firstname.lastname@example.org with your quest ID, the assignment, and the concern you have about the grading.
 Note that remarking for the midterm/final is handled by instructors.
 If you would like an exam remarked, please follow the instructions posted on Learn.

 |1.
 Sept.
 4–6||Module 1: Introduction Textbook: How To Design Programs||Lab 1 (Getting Started) *Labs are still running the first week of classes!
 Please be sure to attend!||